ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Marymount University Housing Expenses, Fees, and More

-Housing and campus dining at Marymount University costs $13,600 a year.
-This covers the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat all or some of your meals the school dining facilities.
-Students who do not live on-campus but still want to use the dining facilities can opt-in for a meal plan.
-The cost of board-only is $8,000.
+Housing and campus dining at Marymount University costs $14,230 a year.
+This number covers the cost of living in dorms or other on-campus housing, and a dining plan that enables you to eat all or some of your meals the school dining facilities.

-There may be other costs associated with participating in certain activities, like Greek Life, or participating in sports or other extracurriculars.
-Many schools offer resources so that those with financial need to get help covering these fees.
+Keep in mind, there could also be other costs associated with participating in certain activities, like Greek Life, or participating in sports or other extracurriculars.
+Many schools have ways so that those with financial need to get help covering these fees.

 Transportation costs

-The cost of transportation in college depends on a few key factors.
+The cost of getting around in college can really vary.
 Will you drive, fly, or take public transportation to school?
 Is on-campus parking free, or will you need to budget for parking?
-Is the campus small enough that you can easily walk from class-to-class??
-Do you plan to bring a car or are you planning to use public transportation?
-All of these factors can drastically impact your estimated cost of transportation.
+Is the campus walkable?
+Do you plan to bring a car or are you planning to use busses, subways, or other modes of transportation?
+All of these questions can drastically impact your estimated cost of transportation.
 Keeping in mind, first-year students are not allowed to park a car on campus.

-The location of a college or university can impact transportation costs.
+The location of a college or university can also have a big effect on the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand getting around in a city can be expensive, but there may be more trains, busses and low-cost flight options to actually get to school.
-The Marymount University campus is located in a suburban setting in Virginia, not far from Washington and DC.
+On the flip side, getting around in an urban area can be expensive, but there may be more buses, trains or low-cost flight options to actually get to school.
+Marymount Universityis located in a suburb in Virginia, near Washington and DC.

 Other Costs